shakfu/py-js/README.md

 If you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), building them is pretty straightforward:

-1. Make sure you have Xcode installed and you are on an intel-based Mac.
+1. Make sure you have `Xcode` installed and you are on an Intel-based Mac.

 2. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules: